Twinklebear/Twinklebear.github.io/_posts/2015-12-16-rendering-an-animation-in-rust.md

 a pixel in the scene we're also sampling a specific point in time, so each ray will have a time value associated with it.
 This time value will allow us to find out where objects are when this ray "see's" the scene so to speak.
-Since we blend our samples together to form the final image this will also let us compute nice motion blur, though it will require more samples as it introduces further variance into the image, which will appear as more noise.
+Since we blend our samples together to form the final image this will also let us compute nice motion blur, though it will require more samples as it introduces further variance into the image which will appear as more noise.

 To pick the time values to assign to rays we chop up the time for the scene, say four seconds, into frames.
 We can